 - Numerous opportunities for movement occur throughout the day to support and encourage positive energy flow (example: body breaks are integral to class routines).

-- We use alternate classroom seating as much as possible (specialty chairs, alternate table arrangements, reading area in the back and break out spaces).
+- We use alternate classroom seating as much as possible (specialty chairs, alternate table arrangements, reading areas).

 How I love to spend my time

 When I’m not working hard at school there are many things I love to do.
 Here is a list of some of them: